hugotb88/kubernetes-udemy-microservices/README.md

 - Is the smallest deployable unit in Kubernetes.
 - Yes, even smaller than a container.
 - You can't have a container in Kubernetes without a Pod.
-- The container LIVES INSIDE of a Pod.
+- The container LIVES INSIDE of a Pod, a Pod can have multiple containers inside.
 - ``kubectl get pods``
   - List with all the Pods created
 - ``kubectl get pods -o wide``